HTTP-RPC/Kilo/README.md

 The first version accepts a string representing the HTTP method to execute and the URL of the requested resource.
 The second accepts the HTTP method, a base URL, and a relative path (as a format string, to which the optional trailing arguments are applied).

-Request arguments are specified via the `setArguments()` method.
-As with HTML forms, values are submitted either via the query string or in the request body.
-Arguments for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).
+Request arguments are specified via a map passed to the `setArguments()` method.
+Argument values for `GET`, `PUT`, and `DELETE` requests are always sent in the query string. `POST` arguments are typically sent in the request body, and may be submitted as either "application/x-www-form-urlencoded" or "multipart/form-data" (specified via the proxy's `setEncoding()` method).

 Any value may be used as an argument and will generally be encoded using its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time in milliseconds.
 Additionally, `List` or array instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.